There’s nothing like a pot of From-Scratch Chicken and Rice Soup to warm you up when it’s cool outside.

 - Remove meat from chicken and store in refrigerator.

-- After all bones are carefully removed, add the onion, celery, carrots, and seasonings.
+- After all bones are carefully removed - check it again for bones, then add the onion, celery, carrots, and seasonings.
 Stir to combine, then simmer on low with lid for 30 minutes.

 - Add chicken stock and 2 Cups of water, and bring stock to a boil (lid off).